deepchecks/deepchecks/docs/source/user-guide/vision/supported_tasks_and_formats.rst

 Other Tasks
 ===========
-For other tasks, the label and prediction formats are not validated nor used by the different checks.
+For other tasks, there is no specific format required for the labels and predictions and their format is not validated.
+There are two ways in which Deepchecks can provide value for these sort of tasks:

-However, there are many checks that require only the images themself.
+The quick option - Run checks that require only the images themself.
 Few examples for such checks include:
 :doc:`Image Property Outliers </checks_gallery/vision/data_integrity/plot_image_property_outliers.html>`,
 :doc:`Image Dataset Drift </checks_gallery/vision/train_test_validation/plot_image_dataset_drift.html>` and
 :doc:`Image Property Drift </checks_gallery/vision/train_test_validation/plot_image_property_drift.html>`.

-In addition it is possible to generate custom metrics and properties for the predictions and labels provided and run additional checks.
+The advanced option - Generate custom metrics and properties for the predictions and labels provided and run additional checks.
 For more information on how to do so, see the :doc:`custom task tutorial </user-guide/vision/tutorials/custom_task_tutorial>`.